watson0x90/ActiveDefense/README.md

 # CanaryBadger
-Collection of useful PowerShell scripts that will create HoneyCreds, HoneyDocs, and other active defense and detection scripts
+Eventually this will be a collection of useful PowerShell scripts that will create HoneyCreds, HoneyDocs, and other active defense and detection scripts.

 Unlike Honey Badger, Canary Badger cares!!